Support

 3. Press the Click To Apply Settings button to lock in the changes you have made.

-Getting clicks, noises or silence in Pure Music in the middle of playing tracks
+Getting clicks, distortion, noises or silence in Pure Music in the middle of playing tracks

 Receiving reports of clicks and other noises has become extremely rare following the release of Pure Music 1.65a and 1.74a.
 Accordingly, if this problem manifests only at certain sample rates, this suggests an issue with the playback hardware that is sample rate dependent.